 The law provides for remedies for individuals who experience prohibited discrimination or harassment in the workplace.
-These remedies include hiring, front pay, back pay, promotion, reinstatement, ceaseand-desist orders, expert witness fees, reasonable attorney's fees and costs, punitive damages, and emotional distress damages.
+These remedies include hinging front pay, back pay, promotion, reinstatement, cease- and-desist orders, expert witness fees, reasonable attorney's fees and costs, punitive damages, and emotional distress damages.

 Job applicants, unpaid interns, and employees: If you believe you have experienced discrimination or harassment you may file a complaint with DFEH.
-Independent contractors and volunteers: If you believe you have been harassed, you may file a complaint
+Independent contractors and volunteers: If you believe you have been harassed, you may file a complaint with DFEH.

-Complaints must be filed within one year of the last act of discrimination/harassment or, for victims who are under the age of 18, not later than one year after the victim's eighteenth birthday.
+Complaints must be filed within three years of the last act of discrimination/harassment.
+For victims who are under the age of eighteen, not later than three years after the last act of discrimination/harassment or one year after the victim's eighteenth birthday, whichever is later.